IRkernel/IRkernel/cran-comments.md

   We use this additional environment to add functions so that regular "stuff" like `quit()` works in the IRkernel environment (in this case to shutdown the kernel).
-We added the "good practice" call to `detach` in `finalize` so that this environment is available as long as the R kernel is running..
+We added the "good practice" call to `detach` in `finalize` so that this environment is available as long as the R kernel is running.

 ## Downstream dependencies